Jayaprakash-008/Data-analytics-platform/README.md

 >           Maintain same variable name with different value is known as variable reintialisation
 >Eg:- id=1
 >     id=3
-> while printing id 3 will be printed not the 1
+> while printing id 3 will be printed not the 1 because its overwrite the previous number